dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Arguments

 - 'queue' is a Kafka queue handler.
-- 'timeout' is the blocking time for the queue.
+- 'timeout' is the your blocking time for the queue.

 #### 3.4.8 Get queue timeout